Incorporated Societies

 Do the new reporting requirements apply to your society?

 If your society has operating payments and current assets that are less than $50,000 for the last two financial years, and you are not a registered charity or approved donee organisation, you do not need to apply the XRB accounting standards.
+Refer to the requirements for 'small societies' on the Companies Office website.

 The definition of operating payments is set by XRB A2.
 Total operating payments refer to the total of all payments made by your society either in cash or from your bank account during the year (including grant payments and income tax payments), except for capital payments such as those relating to purchasing assets or repayments of loan borrowings.